Meshclan1/cloud-monitoring-dashboard/README.md

 - Create better-looking dashboards
 - Set up automatic responses to common problems
 - Learn Infrastructure as Code (CloudFormation)
+- Create a cloud template for chosen IDE (VSCode).
+(Helps make building projects from scratch much quicker!)
+- In README.md section, number each section for easier reference

 **Would be cool to add:**